datawithibrahim/Customer-Purchase-Behaviour-Revenue-Optimization/README.md

 ## Loyalty Program Ineffectiveness

 Higher loyalty tiers do not consistently generate higher spending.
-This indicates that rewards are being given without incremental return.
+This indicates that rewards are being distributed without producing incremental revenue.

-The root issue is tier advancement based on transactions rather than revenue.
+The primary design flaw is tier advancement based on transaction volume instead of revenue contribution.
+Customers who make many small purchases advance faster than customers who make fewer but more valuable purchases.

+### Business Risk

+- Loyalty rewards become a fixed cost rather than a growth driver
+- High-value customers feel under-recognized
+- The program fails to influence purchasing behavior

+### Solutions

+A loyalty program must do two things:
+1. Properly reward the most valuable customers
+2. Incentivize profitable behavior among lower tiers

 ### Recommendations